irushahm/azure-webapp-deployment/Readme.md

 Before using this workflow, ensure you have:

 - An Azure Container Registry (ACR) and an Azure Container App set up.
-- The necessary secrets stored in your GitHub repository under **Settings > Secrets and variables > Actions**:
+- The necessary secrets should created & stored in your GitHub repository under **Settings > Secrets and variables > Actions**:

 | Secret Name            | Description                            |
 |------------------------|----------------------------------------|